 Work in partnership with Green Hills and other interested stakeholders to deliver the Maleny Community Precinct Master Plan

-Place a priority on the establishment of recreational trails and pathways on the Precinct.

-Place a priority on the revegetation of the Obi Obi creek.
+Plan and deliver capital projects and recurrent maintenance programs for the MCP that include, but are not limited to, priorities such as the establishment of recreational trails and pathways and revegetation of the Obi Obi creek

 Undertake a staged approach to the development of the ecological parkland and establishment of wildlife protection areas on the MCP.

 Incorporate such agreements and strategies as pertain to Queensland Local Government obligations, along with Council policies, strategies and operational procedures, in formulating a MCP Open Space Plan and delivering capital and operational programs.